(draft) – all this content now found on HU?

 The Pelvic Radiation Disease Association does not recommend or endorse any drugs, surgery or treatments of any kind, but seeks to provide support and information on the current options of treatment available.

-The Pelvic Radiation Disease Association reserves the right to update and change our Forum guidelines at any time.
-We also reserve the right to deactivate or ban forum users at any time if they are believed to be causing distress to other forum users.
+The Pelvic Radiation Disease Association reserves the right to update and change our Online Community guidelines at any time.
+We also reserve the right to deactivate or ban Online Community users at any time if they are believed to be causing distress to other Online Community users.
 If you have any questions about these guidelines, contact us at email@example.com and we’ll do all we can to help.